In This Article

 As approaches 2 from the right, gets infinitely bigger.
 Then, the following one-sided limits are true:

 For other examples, the limit will exist where there is a vertical asymptote, provided that .
+In order for a limit to exist, the one-sided limits must always equal each other.
+If the limit exists at a vertical asymptote, the value of that limit will always be or .
 Usually, if you substitute into and get that the denominator is zero while the numerator is non-zero, that’s a good sign that there’s a vertical asymptote at .

 To give a more precise definition, we have this rule: